 - 1/2 teaspoon cumin

-- 2 teaspoons Gourmet Garden cilantro stir-in paste
+- 2 teaspoons chopped cilantro

-- 1 teaspoon Gourmet Garden chunky garlic paste
+- 1 teaspoon minced garlic

-- 1/2 teaspoon salt or to taste
+- 1/2 teaspoon salt, or to taste

-- 1/2 pieces lime cut into serving-sized
+- 1/2 pieces lime, cut into serving-sized

-Place the rice and butter into a skillet over medium heat.
+- Place the rice and butter into a skillet over medium heat.
 Stir constantly, until the rice is lightly browned.

-Add the diced tomatoes, El Pato, black beans, water, and cumin.
+- Add the diced tomatoes, El Pato, black beans, water, and cumin.
 Stir to combine, reduce heat to low (a very low simmer), and cover.
 Stir occasionally after 4-5 minutes to reincorporate liquid throughout the dish, and then recover and cool an additional 5-10 minutes.

-Garnish with lime and cilantro, and let guest squeeze lime over the finished rice.
+- Garnish with lime and cilantro, and let guest squeeze lime over the finished rice.